raczben/tco_study/README.md

 |-----------|-------------|------------|
 | o_odelay_p| 0.064       | 0.173      |

-However, both setup, and hold requirements are tiny.
-What did happen our great valid window?
+However, both setup and hold slacks are tiny.
+What happened with our great valid window?
 Let's see again the detailed timing reports (the datapath delays only).

 Slow model (for setup calculations):